 What Does Flood Insurance Cover?

-Flood insurance.
-It’s something you hope you never have to use, but you’ll be grateful to have when you need it!
+Flood insurance covers your home's structure and your property if they're damaged by floodwaters.
+While it’s something you hope you never have to use, but you’ll be grateful to have it when you need it!
 After all, water can cause a lot of damage very quickly, and the repairs can be costly.
 And even if you don’t live in a high-risk area, you still need to keep flooding on your radar.

 If the worst happens, you shouldn’t have to worry about getting your home back to normal.
 That’s what insurance companies are for!
 However, it’s important to understand that flood insurance isn’t included in a traditional homeowners insurance policy.
 For this coverage, you’ll need a separate endorsement through the National Flood Insurance Program.
 Some private insurance companies offer this coverage as well, though the government sets coverage and price rates.